skoob13/react-masonry-infinite/README.md

 [![npm](https://img.shields.io/npm/dy/localeval.svg)](https://npmjs.com/react-masonry-infinite)

+## Deprecation Notice

+This library is no longer supported.
+I recommend to use better alternatives such as [react-virtualized](https://github.com/bvaughn/react-virtualized) with virtualization from the box or [react-masonry-css](https://github.com/paulcollett/react-masonry-css) (you can use [react-window](https://github.com/bvaughn/react-window) or [react-virtual](https://github.com/tannerlinsley/react-virtual) for infinite scrolling).

+## About

 Very simple React.js component for masonry grid.
 Based on [Bricks.js](https://github.com/callmecavs/bricks.js), [React Infinite Scroller](https://github.com/CassetteRocks/react-infinite-scroller) and [React Masonry Layout](https://github.com/scarletsky/react-masonry-layout).

 Component is mostly suitable for static data, but can be used with dynamic with instance methods.